Golang Database Library Orm Example - List

 - Many-To-Many - Eager load many to many relationships between two tables using a pivot table

-- Dynamic List - Return a record with active users, sort by field, and pagination
+- Dynamic List - Return a record with a list of names, sorting, and pagination

-- (coming!)
-Transaction - Handle transaction, rollback on error
+- Transaction - Handle transaction, rollback on error

 sqlx